zehra-kaya16/cardiac-mri-segmentation-vqa/README.md

 ---

-## 📌 Project Overview
+## Project Overview

-This project provides an end-to-end pipeline for:
+This project provides an end-to-end pipeline for cardiac MRI analysis:

-- Automatic segmentation of:
+- Automatic segmentation of cardiac anatomical structures:
   - Left Ventricle (LV)
   - Right Ventricle (RV)
   - Myocardium (MYO)

-- Estimation of cardiac functional parameters:
+- Estimation of clinical functional parameters:
   - End-Diastolic Volume (EDV)
   - End-Systolic Volume (ESV)
   - Ejection Fraction (EF)

-- Visualization of segmentation overlays in a web interface
+- Visualization of segmentation overlays through a web interface

+- VQA-based natural language querying over structured segmentation and clinical metric outputs

-The system consists of a FastAPI-based backend that performs model inference and a React-based frontend that allows users to interactively view results.
+The system consists of a FastAPI-based backend for inference and result processing, and a React + Vite frontend for interactive visualization.

 ---